-A: It’s simple!
+A: It is simple!
 If you were unmarried from conception to birth, the mother and father can sign a document called an Acknowledgment of Paternity (AOP) stating the father is the biological parent.
 The parents must provide a photo ID and sign in the presence of a Notary.

 Frequently Asked Questions

-A: Yes.
-By completing the AOP you are creating a legal relationship between your child and his or her father.
-This ensures the father has legal rights to the child, should something unfortunate happen to the mother where she is unable to continue to care for the child.
+A: You are creating a legal relationship between your child and their father by completing the AOP.
+This ensures the father has legal rights to the child, should something unfortunate happen to the mother and she is unable to continue to care for the child.
 This assurance can only occur if paternity has previously been established.

 A: Signing an AOP form does not affect benefits such as TANF (Temporary Assistance for Needy Families) or Medicaid.

-A: It’s free if you complete the AOP in the hospital after your child’s birth.
+A: It is free if you complete the AOP in the hospital after your child’s birth.
 If you are unable to complete the AOP at the time of birth, you may return to the hospital at a later date or you may contact the Office of Vital Records (OVR), the Division of Child Support Enforcement (DCSE), or the local Department of Health (DOH) to complete an AOP.
 You may also mail your completed AOP directly to our office at P.O.
 Box 8270 Richmond, VA 23226.
-After 7 days from the birth of the child, a $10l fee is required by the OVR to include the father on his child’s birth certificate.
+After 7 days from the child’s birth, OVR requires a $10 fee to include the father on his child’s birth certificate.
 This is in addition to the $12 fee for a copy of the birth certificate.
 You will be required to pay these fees prior to receiving a birth certificate to include the father’s name— so be sure to save time and money by completing the AOP before leaving the hospital!

 A: If you are unmarried at the time of your child’s birth, the biological father’s name will not be included on the child’s birth certificate without both parents completing an acknowledgment of paternity form.
 You and the biological father simply sign the AOP in the presence of a Notary.
 The birth registrar will help you fill out this form and answer any questions you may have.

-A: Yes.
-In the Commonwealth of Virginia, you may name your child anything you like at the time of birth.
+A: In the Commonwealth of Virginia, you may name your child anything you like at the time of birth.
 You are not restricted to using only your maiden name as the child’s last name, as it is in some states.
-If both parents sign an AOP form, they may indicate how the child’s name should appear on the birth certificate.
+If both parents sign an AOP form, they mustindicate how the child’s name should appear on the birth certificate.

 Q: What if one parent is unavailable (military, incarcerated, works out of state, etc.) at the time of birth to sign an AOP?